 Stop junk mail from coming to your mailbox.
 To have your name removed from mailing lists write to:

 DMAchoice / Direct Marketing Association/ PO Box 643 / Carmel, NY 10512.
 Or go online to the Direct Marketing Association’s Mail Preference Service website.

 TrustedID Mail Preference Service (unwanted mail or phonebooks) – www.catalogchoice.org/signup

 OptOutPrescreen.com (unwanted pre-screened credit & insurance offers) – www.optoutprescreen.com or 1-888-567-8688

 Take advantage of libraries by borrowing books and movies instead of buying them and save money too.

-During an average year, an American uses approximately 2,200 napkins – around six each day.
+During a year, an average American uses thousands of single-use paper napkins – several each day.
 If everyone in the US used one less napkin a day, more than a billion pounds of napkins could be saved from landfills each year.

 Not only are you extending the life of your vehicle, but you are creating less pollution and saving gas.
 A properly maintained vehicle, clean air filters, and inflated tires can greatly improve your vehicle’s performance.
 And it might not hurt to clean out the trunk- all that extra weight could be costing you at the pump.

 Every two minutes you save on your shower can conserve more than ten gallons of water.
 If everyone in the country saved just one gallon of water from their daily shower, over the course of the year it would equal twice the amount of freshwater withdrawn from the Great Lakes every day.